-The Bank has emphasised ICT and security risk and business continuity management during the COVID-19 pandemic as the risk of cyber security events has increased.
+The Bank has emphasised ICT and security risk and business continuity management as the risk of cyber security events has increased globally.
 The Bank's controls against such events have proven effective but the Bank is constantly seeking ways to strengthen its defences against cyber-attacks.
+The Bank's Information Security Management System is ISO/IEC 27001:2013 certified.

 The latest addition to the risk management framework is sustainability risk which is managed in accordance with the sustainability policy and risk appetite.
-In 2021 the Bank continued to emphasise sustainability risk and further develop its methods to identify, measure, and manage sustainability risk.
-The highlights of the year include incorporating an ESG risk assessment to assess corporate customers, joining the Science Based Targets initiative (SBTi), and finishing the measurement of downstream scope 3 financed emissions.
+In 2022 the Bank continued to emphasise sustainability risk and further develop its methods to identify, measure, and manage it.
+The highlights of the year include setting initial sector-specific emission reduction targets according to Net-Zero Banking Alliance guidelines in time for COP 29 and carrying out an ESG risk assessment for over 70% of corporate customers.

-Board of Directors 10 February 2022
+Board of Directors 9 February 2023